NxPKG/nxpod/install/preview/README.md

-# Gitpod Local Preview
+# Nxpod Local Preview

-This repo helps users to try out and preview self-hosted Gitpod **locally** without all the things needed for a production instance.
+This repo helps users to try out and preview self-hosted Nxpod **locally** without all the things needed for a production instance.
 The aim is to provide an installation mechanism as minimal and simple as possible.